sanchezcarlos1986/react-files-generator/README.md

-This project helps you to create standard basic Components or Services for your React projects
+A CLI to create standard basic Components or Services for your React projects

 ## Available Scripts

 In the project directory, you can run:

-`react-generator`
+`react-generate`